minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

 8. Remove database files

-Remove the existing data files, log files and tempfile(s).
+Remove the existing data files, log files, and tempfile(s).
 The password file will be replaced and the spfile will be reused.

 As **grid** user (sudo from opc user)